-Before Calvin Klein, Ralph Lauren and Donna Karan there was Betsy Ross, the nation's most celebrated seamstress.
+Before Calvin Klein, Ralph Lauren, and Donna Karan, there was Betsy Ross, the nation's most celebrated seamstress.
 Ross lived and worked at the site now known as the Betsy Ross House.
-Visitors can tour the attraction, which has been furnished as it was during the Revolutionary era.
+Visitors can tour the house, which has been furnished as it was during the Revolutionary era.
 A costumed Betsy Ross re-enactor is on hand to bring the past to life, and artifacts help visitors learn all about the life of the famous flag maker.

 07 of 10

-Many of America's most important leaders, including Benjamin Franklin and George Washington, worshipped at Christ Church, a congregation that dates back to 1695.
-Next door, the Christ Church Burial Ground houses the remains of prominent Philadelphians like Franklin and his wife Deborah, composer and poet Francis Hopkinson and medical pioneer Dr. Benjamin Rush.
+Many of America's most important leaders, including Benjamin Franklin and George Washington, worshipped at Philadelphia's Christ Church, which dates back to 1695.
+Next door, the Christ Church Burial Ground is the final resting place of the remains of prominent Philadelphians like Franklin and his wife, Deborah; composer and poet Francis Hopkinson; and medical pioneer Dr. Benjamin Rush.

 08 of 10

 In 1743, Benjamin Franklin and some of his forward-thinking friends founded the American Philosophical Society, which focused on the ways that art, science, and history intertwine.
 The museum is now home to some of the city's most treasured artifacts, including Thomas Jefferson’s handwritten copy of the Declaration of Independence and Meriwether Lewis and William Clark’s original journals.Continue to 9 of 10 below.